code5061/rfilesaver/README.md

     device_info_plus

 ## Support
-    For any quries or issues or suggestions 5061code@gmail.com
+    We’d love to hear from you!
+Drop us a line at 5061code@gmail.com for any queries, issues, or suggestions